Complaints and Conflict Resolution

 What if a situation goes beyond what training can resolve?

 Some workplace disputes, particularly entrenched conflict or relationship breakdowns between colleagues, need more than skills training.
 Through our partnership with Bridge Harmony, we can refer organisations to specialist workplace mediation and in-depth conflict resolution support.
+Their process is confidential, impartial, and UK-wide.
 Get in touch and we will point you in the right direction.

 Related Courses